Yellowjacket Exterminator in McKinney TX

 Install Scorched Earth Barrier

 Once the colony is treated, we Install the Scorched Earth Barrier around the foundation and treat the entry zones yellowjackets use on a Texas slab home: weep holes, foundation gaps, expansion joints, and utility penetrations.
-A spot where a nest was this year draws a new queen next spring, so treating those zones matters.
-We never plug the hole before the colony is dead.
-Sealing a live nest pushes the workers through the wall and into the house through outlets and light fixtures, so openings are sealed only after we confirm the colony is gone.
+We leave the entry open until the nest is confirmed dead, then seal the void so a new queen cannot reuse it next spring.

-- Scorched Earth Barrier ringed around the foundation and nest zones
+- Scorched Earth Barrier treats the foundation entry zones, not just the lawn

 - Pets and kids back outside in 1 to 2 hours